Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figure~\ref{fig:covid_dict_comparison}}

-\commHL{ In Figure~\ref{fig:covid_dict_comparison}, we compare $10^{4}$ subgraphs ({we show {33} of them}) that are induced by {approximately} uniformly random {(\textbf{a}) $k$-paths and (in panel \textbf{b}) $k$-walks for} the network \dataset{Coronavirus PPI} with $k = 10$. {To sample $k$-walks,} we use an MCMC $k$-chain {motif-sampling} algorithm (see Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb}=\mathtt{Approximate}$).
-To sample $k$-paths, we use the MCMC injective {motif-sampling} algorithm (see Algorithm~\ref{alg:motif_inj}). }
+In Figure~\ref{fig:covid_dict_comparison}, we compare $10^{4}$ subgraphs (we show 33 of them) that are induced by {approximately} uniformly random (\textbf{a}) $k$-paths and (\textbf{b}) $k$-walks for the network \dataset{Coronavirus PPI} with $k = 10$.
+To sample $k$-walks, we use an MCMC motif-sampling algorithm (see Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb} = \mathtt{Approximate}$).
+To sample $k$-paths, we use the injective MCMC motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj}).

-\commHL{ To obtain the latent motifs in Figure~\ref{fig:covid_dict_comparison}\textbf{c}, we use the {NDL Algorithm} (see Algorithm~\ref{alg:NDL}) with $\mathtt{MCMC}=\mathtt{PivotApprox}$.
-To obtain the latent motifs in Figure~\ref{fig:covid_dict_comparison} bottom, we instead use the NDL algorithm {from Lyu et al.}~\cite{lyu2020online}.
-This algorithm is equivalent to our NDL algorithm (see Algorithm~\ref{alg:NDL}) if we use all homomorphisms from the $k$-chain motif $F$ to the network $\G$, {rather than only the} injective ones as in Algorithm~\ref{alg:NDL}.
-For {the experiments in Figures~\ref{fig:covid_dict_comparison}\textbf{c},\textbf{d},} we use a chain motif $F=([k], A_{F})$ with $T=100$ iterations, $N=100$ injective homomorphisms per iteration (so we sample a total {of} $10^{4}$ injective homomorphisms), and an $L_{1}$-regularizer with coefficient $\lambda=1$.}
+To obtain the latent motifs in Figure~\ref{fig:covid_dict_comparison}\textbf{c}, we use the NDL Algorithm (see Algorithm~\ref{alg:NDL}) with $\mathtt{MCMC} = \mathtt{PivotApprox}$.
+To obtain the latent motifs in Figure~\ref{fig:covid_dict_comparison}\textbf{d}, we instead use the NDL algorithm of Lyu et al.~\cite{lyu2020online}.
+This algorithm is equivalent to our NDL algorithm (see Algorithm~\ref{alg:NDL}) if we use all homomorphisms from the $k$-chain motif $F$ to the network $\G$, rather than only the injective ones as in Algorithm~\ref{alg:NDL}.
+For the experiments in Figures~\ref{fig:covid_dict_comparison}\textbf{c},\textbf{d}, we use a $k$-chain motif $F=([k], A_{F})$ with $k = 21$, $T=100$ iterations, $N = 100$ injective homomorphisms per iteration (so we sample a total of $10^{4}$ injective homomorphisms), and an $L_{1}$-regularizer with coefficient $\lambda = 1$.